Healthy walking, light jogging, walks in the fresh air. Movement is life. Walking for health, Scandinavian, sports Healthy walking techniques sources

 • For weight loss

-Wellness walking available to everyone.
-Depending on the tempo, it can be slow, medium, fast and very fast.
+Health walking accessible to everyone.
+Depending on the tempo it can be slow, medium, fast and very fast.
 Does not involve the use of special equipment.

-nordic walking involves the use of special sticks, which can be purchased at a sports store at a price of 1000 to 2000 rubles apiece.
+Nordic walking involves the use of special poles, which can be purchased at a sports store at a price of 1000 to 2000 rubles per piece.
 There are also more expensive options.
-The sticks are very strong yet light.
+The poles are very durable, yet lightweight.
 This is a less traumatic sport that allows you to avoid unwanted injuries.
-Sticks take on up to 1/3 of the load, which during normal walking falls on the arms and back.
-This type of walking is very popular lately.
+The poles take on up to 1/3 of the load that falls on the arms and back during normal walking.
+This type of walking has become very popular lately.
 It has no contraindications, evenly distributing the load on all parts of the body.
-At the same time, the spine straightens, does not overload, remains in good shape.
-Sticks allow you to increase the length of the step and transfer part of the load to the upper shoulder girdle.
-With such walking, they first step on the heel, then on the toe.
+At the same time, the spine straightens, is not overloaded, and remains in good shape.
+Poles allow you to increase your stride length and transfer part of the load to the upper shoulder girdle.
+When walking this way, first step on the heel, then on the toe.
 The body leans slightly forward.

-During energy walking hands participate very actively along with the body, activating the whole organism.
-At the same time, the work of the hematopoietic organs improves, energy arrives to the whole body, more energy is spent.
+During power walking the arms participate very actively along with the body, activating the entire body.
+At the same time, the functioning of the hematopoietic organs improves, energy flows to the entire body, and more energy is spent.
 This walking is similar to running.
-In this case, special sticks can also be used, but not the same ones that are used for Nordic walking.
+In this case, special poles can also be used, but not the same ones that are used for Nordic walking.

-Race walking - fast movements at a speed 2-3 times higher than health walking.
-At the same time, the hands are also involved, the steps are made more often and longer than usual.
-The main principle of such walking is that all the time one leg is in the air - the right, then the left.
-Both feet must not be on the ground at the same time.
+Race walking – fast movements at a speed 2-3 times higher than healthy walking.
+In this case, the arms are also used, steps are taken more often and longer than usual.
+The main principle of such walking is that one leg is in the air all the time - the right one, then the left.
+Both feet should not be on the ground at the same time.
 One leg is kept straight until the weight is transferred to it.
-At the same time, a person works with his hands and shakes his pelvis.
+At the same time, the person works with his hands and shakes his pelvis.
 This type of walking is an Olympic sport.
-The only limitation is flat feet, with which the load cannot be redistributed correctly and you can get injured.
+The only limitation is flat feet; with it, the load will not be able to be redistributed correctly and you can get injured.

-Walking for weight loss is walking at a fast pace.
-In order to lose weight, you need to move fast enough and for long distances.
-But at the same time, the pace should be fast, not slow.
-Otherwise, you will just walk around, and this does not help to lose weight.
+Walking for weight loss - This is walking at a fast pace.
+In order to lose weight, you need to move fast enough and over long distances.
+But the pace should be fast, not slow.
+Otherwise, you will just walk, and this will not help you lose excess weight.

-Walking is beneficial for the body in many ways, it rejuvenates, prevents the appearance of chronic age-related diseases, normalizes blood pressure, mobilizes strength, helps keep strength and thoughts in good shape, and helps to lose weight.
+Walking is beneficial for the body in many ways, it rejuvenates, prevents the appearance of chronic age-related diseases, normalizes blood pressure, mobilizes strength, helps keep your strength and thoughts in good shape, and helps you lose excess weight.

-Walking helps to activate the whole body as a whole.
-Even at an average pace, the body will feel incomparable benefits.
-See the video below for the health benefits of walking.
+Walking helps to activate the entire body as a whole.
+Even at an average pace, the body will experience incomparable benefits.
+How walking affects your health, watch the video below.

 The effect of walking on the spine

-First of all, walking is good for the spine, strengthening it and massaging the vertebrae, which, when walking, strengthen and take their place.
-Blood begins to be supplied even to hard-to-reach places, the swaying of the vertebrae creates a massage effect.
+First of all, walking is good for the spine, strengthening it and massaging the vertebrae, which when walking strengthen and take their place.
+Blood begins to be supplied even to hard-to-reach places, swaying the vertebrae creates a massage effect.

-Walking saturates all organs with oxygen, removes toxins from the body.
-The work of the heart is activated, the level of cholesterol in the body decreases, and the pressure decreases.
+Walking saturates all organs with oxygen and removes waste and toxins from the body.
+The work of the heart is activated, the level of cholesterol in the body decreases, and blood pressure decreases.

-Walking is available to absolutely everyone, it does not require extra costs in the form of a suit and equipment.
-Walking trains the muscles of the legs, being the prevention of osteoporosis, trains breathing, the heart muscle, the blood begins to pump with greater force.
-This type of load allows you to get rid of shortness of breath.
+Walking is accessible to absolutely everyone; it does not require extra costs in the form of a suit or equipment.
+Walking trains the muscles of the legs, preventing osteoporosis, trains breathing, the heart muscle, and the blood begins to pump with greater force.
+This type of exercise allows you to get rid of shortness of breath.

-Half an hour of walking can lower blood sugar levels, strengthen bones and muscles, improve your well-being, increase resistance to stress.
+Half an hour of walking can lower blood sugar levels, strengthen bones and muscles, improve your well-being, and increase your resistance to stress.

 Harm and contraindications

-Walking can cause harm only if you neglected the safety rules: put on uncomfortable shoes or clothes, did not take off jewelry, increase the pace too quickly.
-It is also important to control your breathing.
-Improper breathing while walking can do more harm than good.
-When walking fast, there is a risk of harming the knee joints, so keep an eye on the condition of the knees.
-If they start to hurt you, then it is better to postpone classes for a while and consult with a specialist.
+Walking can only cause harm if you neglect the safety rules: wear uncomfortable shoes or clothes, don’t take off your jewelry, or pick up the pace too quickly.
+It is also important to monitor your breathing.
+Improper breathing while walking can cause more harm than good.
+When walking quickly, there is a risk of harming your knee joints, so pay attention to the condition of your knees.
+If they start to hurt you, it is better to postpone classes for a while and consult a specialist.

 There are very few contraindications to this sport.
 Let's list them: